tychonievich/cso1-s2022/markdown/c.md

-A `struct` also stores values contiguously in memory, but the values may be of different types and are accessed by name, not index.
+A `struct` also stores values contiguously in memory, but the values may have different types and are accessed by name, not index.

 ````c
 struct foo {